|

 Special event Kaizens are currently most common.
 These methods plan ahead

-and then execute a process improvement over a period of days.
-When they focus
+and then execute a process or workplace improvement over a period of days.

-at the subprocess level, take place at the work site eliminate waste in a
+When they focus at the subprocess level, they take place at the work site

-"where the real work is being done"—e.g., on the shop floor
+the real work is being done"—e.g., on the shop floor or at the

 Most times, Kaizen refers to improvements made at the subprocess level—meaning,